'Mission: Impossible - Fallout' trailer packed with thrills

 The movie also stars Sean Harris, Vanessa Kirby, Henry Cavill and Angela Bassett.

-Directed by Christopher McQuarrie, "Mission: Impossible - Fallout" opens on July 27 in the US and UK.
+Directed by Christopher McQuarrie, "Mission: Impossible - Fallout" opens on July 27 in the US and UK, and Aug.
+2 in Australia.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.